ibm-cloud-architecture/governed-ml-ops/README.md

 `Note: Developer has pushed the developed model to the catalog.
 Validator doesn’t have access to development project.
 Validator has to get the model from the catalog and push the same to the staging area. `

    - 5.b.1.
-In this sub-step, the validator pushes the model to the validation/production project.
+In this sub-step, the validator pushes the model to the validation/production project by navigating back to home page URL ofthe Cloud Pak For Data for your group.
      - Instructions are provided in the notebook: [Pushing Model to Validation Project](./Data_Catalog_Project/Model%20from%20Catalog%20to%20Project.ipynb)

    - 5.b.2.
 In this sub-step, the validator is staging the model to UAT/Pre-prod deployment space.